darasus/ai-blog/content/how-to-eat-healthy-when-eating-out.md

   burgers that come with 80% meat or less, and be careful with your bun and condiment choices.
 Avoid heavy white breads and load up on veggies and lean proteins instead of heavy breads.
+intro: >-
+  Eating out is a great way to treat yourself, your friends or family members, and also a great way to save time on busy weekdays.
+But it’s also one of the trickiest ways to navigate a healthy diet.
+Many restaurant meals tend to be high in calories and fat, sodium, and cheap unhealthy carbohydrates like white flour and sugar.

+  If you manage your expectations going in, however, it’s possible to eat out healthfully—even if you do it often.
+The key is knowing how to order effectively when eating at restaurants.
+Make the right choices more often than not, and you can still enjoy eating out while keeping your diet in check.

+  The tips below will help you make better decisions when eating out.
 ---

 ## Go for protein and fiber